jeroenvdhoven/mlpype/README.md

-# Pype: standardise model training across libraries
+# MLpype: standardise model training across libraries

 ## Why yet another ML package?

 ## Usage and examples
-There are a couple of examples available of training scripts using pype and various subpackages in the `examples` folder.
+There are a couple of examples available of training scripts using MLpype and various subpackages in the `examples` folder.

 In general, you'll need the following components:
 - DataCatalog's: a collection of DataSource's, that can be read to produce a DataSet.
 This will specify which data is used by your